-Message from IFN Co-Chairs
+Message from Co-Chairs of the Inter Faith Network

-Message from Faith and Communities Minister
+Message from the Prime Minister